Wednesday, 31 October 2012

 Copyright MARVEL COMICS

 When Marvel 'officially' established itself in the U.K. with The MIGHTY WORLD Of MARVEL in 1972, they had a good-looking product on their hands that readers responded to.
 40 pages, 6 of them in full-colour, the remainder in spot-colour and/or Zipatone (as it was called in America, Letratone in Britain) - and all for only 5 pence.
-With issue #5, the full-colour pages were increased to 8 per issue, which lasted until #19, with only 4 in #20 from that point on.
+With issue #5, the full-colour pages increased to 8 per issue, which lasted until #19, with only 4 in #20 from then on.

 Over the course of the first year, the spot-colour decreased as the use of Zipatone became more prevalent, until, eventually, the interiors of Marvel's U.K. weeklies became distinctly grey.
 Issue #42 was the last one to feature green spot-hues, and when the comic was awarded a glossy cover with number 67, the contents became little more than a muddy mess.
 This wasn't confined to just MWOM, but was also a blight on SPIDER-MAN COMICS WEEKLY and The AVENGERS.
 (Although, truth to tell, as the first British weekly Marvel comic to sport a glossy cover from issue #1, The Avengers had always been cursed with that affliction.)

 SMCW, launched in February '73, only ever had 4 full-colour pages, the remainder featuring red and orange spot-colour - and Zipatone - until issue #23, which was the very last one to feature the crimson and amber hues.
-With number 24, the comic became all-grey (apart from the full-colour matt paper covers), but although the tones were a bit overwhelming, the art, for the most part, was still discernible.
+With number 24, the comic became all-grey (apart from the full-colour matte paper covers), but although the tones were a bit overwhelming, the art, for the most part, was still discernible.
 However, with issue #48, everything changed - and all for the worse.
 The comic was also given a glossy cover and, overnight, became one monumental murky morass of dark grey and pitch-black blotches.
 This deplorable situation lasted for months, and I'm amazed it was allowed to continue for as long as it did.

 Theoretically, it shouldn't have been a problem.
 After all, as far as I can ascertain, the tones were applied to the pages by the same team responsible for Marvel's black and white U.S. magazines - and they turned out fine.
 It seems obvious, therefore, that the problem was a direct result of the cheap printing process utilised by the British printers responsible for producing Marvel's U.K. weekly output.
 For far too long a period, British Marvels were an unattractive and unappealing alternative to the much more popular, cleanly printed (by comparison) IPC and D.C.
 THOMSON periodicals with which they had to share newsagents' shelves.
 It was surely only the unswerving loyalty of devoted Marvel fans that enabled 'The House of Ideas' to turn any kind of profit.
 (Here's an idea - get your printing sorted out, you thickos!)